Ocmulgee Mounds National Historical Park: Lamar Period

 As the Mississippian culture declined at the ceremonial center, ca. 1350 a new culture coalesced among people who lived in the swamps downstream.
-The Late Mississippian period (1350 - 1600 A.D.), also consisted of the Lamar Period, where natives built two mounds that have survived at that site, including a unique spiral mound.
+The Late Mississippian period (1350–1600 CE), also consisted of the Lamar Period, where natives built two mounds that have survived at that site, including a unique spiral mound.
 The Lamar period is composed of four distinct phases that lasted between the years 1375 and 1670.
 It is identified through unique ceramic design elements that were primarily produced during this period.
 These four phases were the Duvall, Iron Horse, Dyar, and Bell phases.

 The people at Lamar had a village associated with the mounds.
 They protected it by a constructed defensive palisade of logs placed vertically.
 They built rectangular houses, with roofs made of thatch or sod and clay-plastered walls, which were located around the mounds.
 This archeological site of a former settlement is now protected as the Lamar Mounds and Village Site.

 Lamar pottery was distinctive, stamped with complex designs like the pottery of the earlier Woodland peoples.
 It was unlike other pottery of the Macon Plateau culture.
 Many archaeologists believe the Lamar culture was related to the earlier Woodland inhabitants, who, after being displaced by the newer Mississippian culture migrants, developed a hybrid culture.
-Late Woodland Period characteristics extended into the Mississippian Period of 800 CE to 1600 CE.
+Late Woodland Period characteristics extended into the Mississippian Period of 800–1600 CE.

 Spanish contact

-In 1540 the expedition of Spanish conquistador Hernando de Soto recorded its travel through the chiefdom of Ichisi.
+In 1540, the expedition of Spanish conquistador Hernando de Soto recorded its travel through the chiefdom of Ichisi.
 Historians and archeologists believe this was likely what is now known as the Lamar site.
 The Spaniards left a trail of destruction in their wake as they explored the present-day Southeastern U.S. in a failed search for precious metals.
 Their deadliest legacy of unintended consequences was likely related to the pigs they brought as food supply.
 Escaping pigs became feral, disrupting local habitat and spreading Eurasian infectious diseases.
 As the American Indians had no acquired immunity to these new diseases, they suffered high fatalities.
 The rate of deaths caused social dislocations and likely contributed to a collapse of the Mississippian cultures.

 In the aftermath of De Soto's expedition, the Mississippian cultures declined and disappeared.
 Hierarchical chiefdoms crumbled.
 They were replaced by loose confederacies of clans and the rise of historic regional tribes.
 The clans did not produce the agricultural surpluses of the previous society, which had supported the former population density and development of complex culture.
 Agriculture had enabled the development of hierarchy in the larger population.
 Its leaders planned and directed the corvée labor system that raised and maintained the great earthen mounds.
 The culture supported artisans as well.